pypyr/docs/content/docs/steps/pype.md

     key5: 'BEGIN {expression} END'
 ```

-If you set `args`, you implicitly set `useParentContext` to `False`.
-Thus by
+If you set `args`, pypyr implicitly sets [useParentContext](#useparentcontext)
-default the parent context is not available in the child pipeline if you set
+to `False` unless you explicitly change it.
+Thus by default the parent context
-`args`.
-More often than not this is the desired behavior, because it allows each
+is not available in the child pipeline if you set `args`.
+More often than not
-pipeline in the execution chain to use its own context keys without having to
+this is the desired behavior, because it allows each pipeline in the execution
-worry about resetting or changing context keys from different pipelines that
+chain to use its own context keys without having to worry about resetting or
-share the same name.
+changing context keys from different pipelines that share the same name.

 {Format expressions} you use in `args` evaluate against the parent context
 before the child executes.